Guinea-Bissau: Government critics under increasing pressure | DW | 15.02.2022

 Foucher was surprised that the police openly downplayed the violence against Radio Capital.
 "You're not supposed to do that.
 Is this a clue to where this is coming from?
 Maybe," he said.
 But it remained speculation, he added.

-The Bissau-Guinean government condemned the recent attacks, promising to investigate.
+The government of Guinea-Bissau condemned the recent attacks, promising to investigate.
 But Rui Landim said his assailants were wearing the uniform of the Rapid Intervention Police Unit, however his claim has not been confirmed.

 "These operations are ordered directly by the president," Landim maintained, calling the attackers "death squads."